Installation

 Software dependencies

-$ sudo echo "deb http://deb.debian.org/debian bullseye-backports main contrib non-free" > /etc/apt/sources.list.d/backports.list
+$ sudo echo "deb http://deb.debian.org/debian bookworm-backports main contrib non-free" > /etc/apt/sources.list.d/backports.list

 $ sudo apt update

-$ sudo apt -qy -t bullseye-backports install libyara-dev libyara9
+$ apt -qy install -y libyara-dev libyara9 wget cmake make \

 # Install rustup